Reporting

 Find out if this capability is included in Smartsheet Regions or Smartsheet Gov.

-You can add rows from multiple sheets into one report with a row report.
-If you need to add multiple sheet summaries into one report, create a sheet summary report.
+You can add rows from multiple sheets into a single report using a row report.
+If you need to add multiple sheet summaries into one report, create a sheet summary report

 Brandfolder Image